Privacy Policy - June 2026

 • Data Protection Impact Assessment (DPIA): A process used to assess the potential risks to data subjects' rights and freedoms when initiating new processing activities involving personal data.
 This is required for high-risk processing activities.

-• Data Subject Rights: The rights granted to individuals under the GDPR, including the right to access, rectify, erase, restrict, object to processing, and port their data.
+• Data Subject Rights: The rights granted to individuals under UK GDPR, including the right to access, rectify, erase, restrict, object to processing, and port their data.

-• Supervisory Authority: An independent public authority established by an EU member state to monitor the application of data protection laws.
-For the UK, it is the Information Commissioner’s Office (ICO).
-For other EU member states, it would be the respective national authority.
+• Supervisory Authority: An independent public authority responsible for monitoring the application of data protection law.
+In the United Kingdom, this is the Information Commissioner's Office (ICO).

 • Data Breach: A security incident that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.